FUSED-Net: Detecting Traffic Signs with Limited Data: Proposed Methodology

 To thoroughly understand the strategies we leveraged to adapt Faster R-CNN for few-shot traffic sign detection, it is crucial to first grasp the architecture of Faster R-CNN and its evolution from earlier models.
 The foundation of Faster R-CNN lies in the progression from RCNN (Region-based Convolutional Neural Network) \cite{girshick2014rich} to Fast R-CNN \cite{girshick2015fast}, each of which introduced key innovations in object detection.

-The object detection process traditionally follows three main steps: generating region proposals that might contain objects, extracting feature vectors for these proposals, and classifying each feature vector as either background or a specific object class.
-Early models like RCNN implemented this pipeline by utilizing algorithms like selective search \cite{uijlings2013selective} to generate region proposals.
-For feature extraction, RCNN replaced traditional descriptors like histograms of oriented gradients \cite{mcconnel1986method} with CNNs, dramatically improving accuracy.
-However, RCNN used a pre-trained Support Vector Machine \cite{cortes1995support} for classification, which required extracting and caching features from every region proposal separately—a process that was computationally expensive and slow.

-Fast R-CNN \cite{girshick2015fast} addressed these inefficiencies by introducing the Region of Interest (ROI) pooling layer, which allowed for the extraction of fixed-size feature vectors directly from a shared feature map.
-This innovation enabled all region proposals to share computation, significantly speeding up the process.
-Furthermore, Fast R-CNN eliminated the need for caching features on disk, as it could process all proposals within a single forward pass through the network, thereby streamlining the object detection pipeline.
+The object detection process traditionally involves three steps: generating region proposals, extracting feature vectors, and classifying them.
+Early models like RCNN used Selective Search \cite{uijlings2013selective} for proposal generation and CNNs for feature extraction, improving accuracy over traditional descriptors.
+However, RCNN relied on a pre-trained Support Vector Machine \cite{cortes1995support} for classification, which was computationally expensive due to the need for caching features from each region proposal.
+Fast R-CNN improved upon this by introducing the ROI pooling layer, enabling the extraction of fixed-size feature vectors from a shared feature map, allowing proposals to share computation.
+This innovation sped up the process and eliminated the need for caching, significantly streamlining the detection pipeline.

 Building on Fast R-CNN, Faster R-CNN \cite{ren2015faster} introduced the Region Proposal Network (RPN), a fully convolutional network, designed to predict region proposals directly from the feature maps, thus integrating the proposal generation process into the neural network.
 This eliminated the need for external algorithms like selective search, making the detection process both faster and more accurate.
 Additionally, Faster R-CNN introduced a pyramid of reference anchor boxes, which allowed it to handle objects of varying scales and aspect ratios within a single framework.
 These multi-scale anchors enabled the sharing of features between the RPN and the classifier, further optimizing computational efficiency.